luke-bluefintech/Sentizard/README.md

 | Word2Vec | LSTM | 0.828 |
 | Word2Vec | C-LSTM | 0.836 |
 | Word2Vec | Bi-LSTM | 0.846 |

+## Using the website

+Please make sure that you have first installed flask.
+Then, from the sentizard directory folder, please run `python app.py` and wait 30 seconds for the local server to start.
+Then, type http://localhost:5000/ into your browser, and the website should display with full funcitonality